suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Fix stackable character buff not being saved to database.
 - Fix character try to teleport while it is dead.
 - Fix camp fire convert duration reducing by amount of same kind of items.
-- Fix duplicating item when move item from capfire to inventory while converting.
+- Fix duplicating item when move item from camp fire to inventory while converting.
-- Fix item delay not being applied at client, so it can spam
+- Fix item delay not being applied at client, so it can spam to use item (but it won't being used at server).

 * * *